 Song, W, Zhang, C, Tang, X, Wang, K & Si, H 2018, Public-Private Partnerships in Japan, Tsinghua University Press, Beijing, China.

 Ke, Y & Wang, SQ 2011, Concession Project Financing (PPP): Risk Allocation and Management, Tsinghua University Press, Beijing, China.

 Wang, SQ & Ke, Y 2008, Concession Project Financing (PPP/BOT/PFI), Tsinghua University Press, Beijing, China.

-Mwelu, N, Davis, P, Ke, Y, Jefferies, M & Watundu, S 2019, 'Success Factors for Implementing Uganda's Public Road Construction Projects', International Journal of Construction Management.
+Mwelu, N, Davis, P, Ke, Y, Jefferies, M & Watundu, S 2020, 'Success Factors for Implementing Uganda's Public Road Construction Projects', The International Journal of Construction Management.

 Osei-Kyei, R, Chan, A, Yu, Y, Chen, C, Ke, Y & Tijani, B 2019, 'Social Responsibility Initiatives for Public-Private Partnership Projects: A Comparative Study between China and Ghana', Sustainability, vol. 11, no. 5, pp. 1338-1338.View/Download from: Publisher's site